junchenfeng/GeneralizedTreatmentEffectToolbox/readme.txt

 (1) Linear			1			1		0		0
 (2) Normal			1			0		0		0
 (3) LIVMTE			*			*		0		1
 (4) PolyOrder			*			k		k		*

 where "*" means any integer value and "k" means the integer order of polynomial

+Actual Code : " testEstObj.assignParam(linear, normal, LLRMTE, polyOrder) "

 Step 3:
-You need to supply the toolbox with the parameter of interest, currently and the x0 needs to be conditioned for the outcome equation.
+Call the relevant method of the estimator object with the x0 to be conditioned on.
+The three treatment effect methods available are:
-For paremeter of interest, currently serve:
-(1) "ATE"
+(1) ate
-(2) "ATT"
+(2) att
-(3) "ATUT"
+(3) atut

-It does not matter if the PoI is supplied in lower case of upper case.
+Notice that you need to call the lower case method.

+Actual Code : " testEstObj.ate(x0) "

 IV.
 What to Expect?